READING IS KEY

 Babies are never too young to be talked to or read to.
 Comfort comes from the tone of the teacher’s voice in reading the text of a book to a child.
 Being cuddled in a teacher’s arms makes the child feel safe and secure while being read to.
 Small board books are easy to manipulate while holding an infant as it doesn’t necessarily matter what the storyline may be.
 It’s the tone of the teacher’s voice, the laugh as the baby smiles, and the eye contact made between the teacher/reader and the baby that creates connections and helps develop secure attachments.
 A book like Goodnight Moon by Margaret Wise Brown contains simple words but rhyming text that is perfect for a cuddle and a read.

 Toddlers sometimes enjoy being on the teacher’s lap and listening to a story with lots of repetition.
 Other times, toddlers would rather be up and active while listening to a book with rhyming prose.
-Simple story books like Llama, Llama, Red Pajama by Brown Bear, Brown Bear by Bill Martin Jr. start the repetition with their titles.
+Simple story books like Llama, Llama, Red Pajama by Anna Dewdney and Brown Bear, Brown Bear by Bill Martin Jr. start the repetition with their titles.
 Those simple repeating words are the first introduction into rhyming that toddlers will recognize easily.
-Toddlers ask for these books over and over and can soon “read” the book on their own since they have the repetitive words committed to memory. and
+Toddlers ask for these books over and over and can soon “read” the book on their own since they have the repetitive words committed to memory.

 As children grow and develop, their interest in books also grows.
 When reading to children, teachers often point to the words on the page.
 Preschoolers learn print concepts; that print goes from left to right on the page and from the top to the bottom.
 Teachers reference the picture on the front of the book and ask children to wonder what the book might be about.
 This allows children to express their own thoughts and feelings.
 Much can be learned about a child’s description about what they see.
 Teachers can point out illustrations or pictures in the book as it is read.
 This helps focus the story for children.
 In some books, the pictures can continue to tell the story, even without words.